girlscript/winter-of-contributing/Web_Development/FrontEnd/Html_Anchor_img_tag.md

 ```
 <a href="/doc/GWOC'21.png" download>
 ```
-2. media : It is used when we have to implement the media query and specifies the type of device/screen size.
+2. media : When we have to implement the media query and specifies the type of device/screen size.

 ```
 <a href="images/GWOC'21.jpg"